-4. Ensure your online profile is aligned.
+4. Ensure alignment with your online presence.

 Know that a quick skim can impart incoherence, or, alternatively, a compelling personal brand.
 Again, the MBA admissions will be screening for consistency across your personal and professional identities.
 Do you seem like the person you represented on paper?
 How does your LinkedIn profile reflect your personal brand, and is it consistent with the information and achievements you’ve represented across your application?
 If you’re invited to join this MBA community, will you represent the school well?
 In coaching Fortuna Admissions clients, my colleagues and I integrate a thorough social media audit in the early stages of the application strategy.

 Google your name and check your online footprint.
 A robust presence on LinkedIn is a must-have; at the minimum, make sure your profile is up to date.
 Review the privacy settings on your social accounts, check pictures you feature.
 You don’t want an admissions officer stumbling across something that reflects poorly on your maturity or judgment, from a snarky tweet about your boss to a photo of you partying without a mask amid social distancing mandates.